nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://ewww.io/contact-us/

 == Changelog ==

+= 1.6 =
+* integrate AWS SDK and remove external AWS plugin dependency
+* catch errors better when AWS keys are not configured

 = 1.5 =
 * catch error when AWS plugin is not properly configured